• Skip to primary navigation

 Instructions

-• In the bowl of an electric mixer, cream together butter and peanut butter.
+• In the bowl of an electric mixer, cream together butter, peanut butter, granulated sugar and brown sugar.

 • Beat in eggs (one at a time), vanilla, protein powder, and baking soda.